fangtailin/learning_notes/README.md

 it's a store for my learning notes

 I just asked some questions that interest me, then copy the answers from AI to here for records.
 If these are useful for you, that'll be great!

+If you find some are not correct, just tell me, and I'll be appreciated for that.